-Both Huel and Soylent have the same overall goal; to provide nutritious, affordable food with minimal impact on the environment.
-We do, of course, have several differences, and we could go on about how much we prefer Huel, but we’d rather leave that up to you.
+Despite Huel and Soylent both offering convenient, complete meals with minimal impact on the environment, several differences occur between their products and ours.
+We could talk all day about how much we prefer Huel, but we’d rather leave that up to you.

-This is a fact-based comparison looking at categories such as nutrition and price.
-We haven’t compared subjective factors such as taste or texture, as they are personal to you.
+*Please note, we've not compared subjective factors such as taste or texture, as we know they're personal to you.

 Both Huel Powder and Soylent include protein above the Reference Intake (RI).
 This is because protein has several benefits such as being the most satiating macronutrient.
 However, Huel contains almost 50% more protein compared to Soylent.
 You can find out more about protein in our article Guide to Protein Quality, Digestion and Absorption.